 Most people assume that a professional moving company will transport anything that the consumers ask them to.
 However, what many people don’t know is that most moving companies have a list of non-allowable items that they cannot transport.
+Today we are going to give you a list of non-allowable items, as well as let you know why movers can’t transport them.
+Use this list to help you pack and prepare for moving day.

 Why Do Companies Have Non-Allowable Items They Don’t Move?

+There are a host of reasons why items might be put on the non-allowable items list.
+To help you understand why, here are the four main reasons movers cannot transport certain items.
 Oftentimes, items that make the non-allowable list are considered hazardous to transport long distances.
 These could be items like chemicals, gasoline, or flammables like fireworks and matches.
 For the safety of everyone else on the road, as well as all of the other goods being transported in the moving vehicle, items like these are non-allowable.
+Laws can change state by state or regionally concerning the...

 List Of Non-Allowable Items